-- 1. Make sure headlamp switch is in OFF position, then open the trunk and remove plastic retainer to expose the lamp assembly hardware. - 2.
-Carefully pull the carpet away to expose the plastic retainer. - 3.
-Remove three nut and washer assemblies and the lamp assembly from the vehicle. - 4.
+- 1. Make sure headlamp switch is in OFF position, then open the trunk and remove the pin-type retainer and carefully pull the carpet away to expose the lamp assembly hardware. - 2.
+Remove three nuts and the lamp assembly from the vehicle. - 3.
 Remove the bulb socket by rotating it counterclockwise, then pulling it out of the lamp assembly.

-- 5. Pull the bulb from the socket and push in the new bulb. - 6.
-Install the bulb socket into the lamp assembly by rotating it clockwise. - 7.
-Install the lamp assembly on the vehicle with three nut and washer assemblies ensuring the washers on the nuts are flush with the body to prevent water from entering the trunk.
+- 4. Pull the bulb from the socket and push in the new bulb. - 5.
+Install the bulb socket into the lamp assembly by rotating it clockwise. - 6.
+Install the lamp assembly on the vehicle with three nuts ensuring the nuts are flush with the body to